 Sun Charters is one of the oldest sailing experiences in the Turks and Caicos.
-Over the course of more than 22 years of operation, Sun Charters and the Atabeyra have become the private sailing charter specialists in the Turks and Caicos Islands.
+Over the course of more than 22 years of operation, Sun Charters and the Atabeyra have become private sailing charter specialists in the Turks and Caicos Islands.
 Sail with us and discover why we’re one of the top-rated things to do in the Turks and Caicos.

-The Atabeyra is a unique and elegant 77 foot schooner that began life as a rum runner.
-Today, she caters to private and public charters to the incredible cays, beaches and reefs of the Turks and Caicos, and offers a silent, comfortable, and unforgettable experience.
+The Atabeyra is a unique and elegant 77-foot schooner that began life as a rum runner.
+Today, she caters to private and public charters to the incredible cays, beaches, and reefs of the Turks and Caicos, and offers a silent, comfortable, and unforgettable experience.

 Both private and public charters aboard the Atabeyra are offered, and up to 50 guests can be accommodated.
-Excursions launch from the beautiful Leeward are of Providenciales, so every trip is scenic from the start.
+Excursions launch from the beautiful Leeward area of Providenciales, so every trip is scenic from the start.
 The many possible destinations include Grace Bay, Leeward Reef, Half Moon Bay, the iguana sanctuary of Little Water Cay, the white sand beaches of Water Cay and Pine Cay, and the famous sandbars and cannons of Fort George Cay.

 Private excursions are custom-tailored to exactly what guests want to do.
 Want to simply relax on a secluded and amazing beach?
 We have a great collection of perfect spots.
 Rather explore and see wildlife in our breathtaking environment?
 Our barrier reef and inshore snorkeling sites offer amazing opportunities to watch a spectrum of colorful fish, turtles, stingrays, dolphins, and many interesting sea creatures.

-Our uninhabited cay iguana habitats are also fun to visit, and provide the chance to see the critically endangered Turks and Caicos Islands rock iguana in a low impact way, in their own environment.
+Our uninhabited cay iguana habitats are also fun to visit, and provide the chance to see the critically endangered Turks and Caicos Islands rock iguana in a low-impact way, in their own environment.

 Public beach cruising and sunset trips are also offered several days per week, and are one of the best charters values on Provo.
 Due to the Atabeyra’s spacious size, there’s plenty of room to spread out.
 Discover exquisite cays and beaches, and snorkel and swim in the crystal-clear ocean.